bascrezee/trend_framework/README.md

 ###### Is the timeseries long enough to assess the GCOS stability requirements?
 Apply the weatherhead framework to the data product.
 Is the dataset long enough to assess the GCOS requirements?

-### Upload your results to this repository to share with others
+### Upload your test results to this repository to share with others
+Upload your jupyter notebook file and the test data (check that the file size is <50 mb) to this repository.
 First make sure your local repository is up-to-date with the remote repository by executing
 ```
 git pull
 ```